budatasci/predicting-food-waste/README.md

 ## Objective
 Can you determine how many staffed catered events and/or drop & go catered events would push a building over the ½ ton food waste ban threshold?

+## Method
+Uses Python Programming Language to run the machine learning algorithms of regression and k-means on the original dataset provided by BU Catering which provides information on catering events in different buildings across campus.
+Uses different factors like event duration and number of guests to predict the amount of waste generated from each event in order to predict how many events would cause a building to exceed the threshold.

 ## Structure
 ```
 ├── data # summary of data and csv files